Resumepal/screening_ai_node/README.md

 ### 2. Initialize the Client

 Create an instance of the `ScreeningAI` class with your API key:
+Note - You can keep basePath empty if you are using ByteRaven managed Screening Server, you can provide your own managed server URL too.

 ```typescript
 const screeningAI = new ScreeningAI({